 Although only in Tennessee for two brief years, Jones explored numerous Mississippian mound sites, including Old Town.
 In his first publication on his explorations, he shared that “one of the most remarkable stone-grave burying grounds is found on the west fork of Big Harpeth, six and a half miles from Franklin, at a place called Old Town, the property of Mr. Thomas Brown.”

-His 1876 Smithsonian Institution publication was among the first to confidently assert that this ancient civilization was created by ancestors of Native Americans.
+His 1876 Smithsonian Institution publication entitled “Explorations of the aboriginal remains of Tennessee” was among the first to confidently assert that this ancient civilization was created by ancestors of Native Americans.
 Jones’ publication of his discoveries in the nationally distributed Smithsonian series would ensure that the name Old Town became synonymous with the ancient peoples of Middle Tennessee.
 Recognized as one of the pioneer scientists of the New South, his Tennessee investigations also presented some of the best scientific evidence to dispel an embarrassing myth about a race of ancient Tennessee pygmies that was circulating internationally during the nation’s centennial celebration.

 The objects Jones collected from many Middle Tennessee sites, including Old Town, remained in his collection after his move to Louisiana and were sold by his heirs to the Heye Museum of the American Indian in New York after his death.
 Eventually, they became part of the collections of the Smithsonian Museum’s National Museum of the American Indian (NMAI), where they remain today.
-(Senator Frist serves on the board of the NMAI.)
+(Senator Frist served on the board of the NMAI from 2014 to )

 Additional archaeological excavations of varying sophistication and documentation occurred in the subsequent years and decades at Old Town, which you can read about further on our Mississippian Temple Mounds page.